Parser Node

 - Output Field Name (Optional): You can define a specific field name to nest the parsed JSON under (e.g.,

 parsed_json).
-If left blank, the parser may merge the result at the root level. - Behavior: It interprets the target string as a JSON object and converts it into a structured Fleak map.
+If left blank, the parsed fields are added under an empty key. - Behavior: It interprets the target string as a JSON object and converts it into a structured Fleak map.

 Key-Value Pairs